-Key Process (in Video)
+Key Process (Video Series)

 Apples – A lot is talked about in this respect.
 I think in essence you have to go with what you are growing and what is free.
 If you have to start buying apples the whole process becomes expensive!
 However, try and balance of sweet and cooking or tart apples.
 The balance of sugar and acid are required to give strength and character to a cider.
 Also to stop it spoiling, you cannot just use a cheap supermarket budget juice!